Construction Engineering ,BSE

 ASU has transfer partnerships in Arizona and across the country to create a simplified transfer experience for students.
 These pathway programs include exclusive benefits, tools and resources, and they help students save time and money in their college journey.

 Students gain valuable experiences through study abroad that enhance their resumes.
-With over 300 programs available, study abroad allows students to tailor their experience to their unique interests and skill sets.
+With more than 300 programs available, study abroad enables students to tailor their experience to their unique interests and skill sets.
 Students in construction engineering are able to gain hands-on experience in a variety of countries.
 In a competitive field, students stand out with the heightened cultural competency, and leadership and critical thinking skills they have acquired studying abroad.

 The construction engineering graduate, with this strong background in design and management, is prepared to enter a career in the engineering and construction industry as a field engineer, project engineer or project designer.
 Potential employers include: